 Unit MU17/2 comprises glacial till cliffs to beach level protected by rock armour at their toe.
-The slopes are vegetated however the area of exposed cliff has increased since the 2016 survey.
+The slopes are vegetated however the levels of activity on the cliff face has increased since the 2016 survey.
 Generally, the flatter mid-slope is well vegetated whilst the headscarp and toe are exposed with extensive evidence of recent slumping.
-This unit remains classified as Partly Active in 2018, due to widespread evidence of instability.
-During the 2018 survey it was noted that the Cleveland Way footpath has been severely undermined along the headscarp of the management unit.
-This has led to a section of the footpath being lost through landslip.
-A temporary diversion has been put in place with flexible jointed plastic matting replacing the stone flagstones which have fallen down the face of the cliff.
+This unit remains classified as Partly Active in 2020, due to widespread evidence of instability.
+During the 2020 survey it was noted that the Cleveland Way footpath continues to be undermined along the headscarp of the management unit.
+This has led to multiple sections of the footpath being lost through landslip.
+Temporary diversions are in place with flexible jointed plastic matting replacing the stone flagstones which have fallen down the face of the cliff.